Al Smith: Business life and later years

 Smith was an early and vocal critic of the Nazi regime in Germany.
 He supported the Anti-Nazi boycott of 1933 and addressed a mass-meeting at Madison Square Garden against Nazism that March.
 His speech was included in the 1934 anthology Nazism: An Assault on Civilization.
 In 1938, Smith took to the airwaves to denounce Nazi brutality in the wake of Kristallnacht.
 His words were published in The New York Times article "Text of the Catholic Protest Broadcast" of November 17, 1938.

 Like most New York City businessmen, Smith enthusiastically supported American military involvement in World War II.
 Although he was not asked by Roosevelt to play any role in the war effort, Smith was an active and vocal proponent of FDR's attempts to amend the Neutrality Act in order to allow "Cash and Carry" sales of war equipment to be made to the British.
 Smith spoke on behalf of the policy in October 1939, to which FDR responded directly: "Very many thanks.
 You were grand."

 In 1939, Smith was appointed a Papal Chamberlain of the Sword and Cape, one of the highest honors which the Papacy bestowed on a layman.

 Smith died at the Rockefeller Institute Hospital on October 4, 1944, of a heart attack, at the age of 70.
 He had been broken-hearted over the death of his wife from cancer five months earlier, on May 4, 1944.
-He was funeralized at St. Patrick's Cathedral and is interred at Calvary Cemetery.
+His funeral was held at St. Patrick's Cathedral and is interred at Calvary Cemetery.